Brute Force Attack

 Another example is to examine ranges of the variable’s values:

 ./WebRoot.pl -noupdate -host testsite.test -port 80 -verbose -diff "Error" -url "/index.php?id=<BRUTE>" -incremental integer -minimum 1 -maximum 1

 - Road Blocks:

 One of the main issues with tools like dirb/dirbuster consist in the analysis of server responses.
 With more advanced server configuration (e.g. with mod_rewrite) automatic tools are sometimes unable to determine “File not found” errors due to the server response being an HTTP response code 200 but the page itself indicates “File not found”.
 This can lead to false positives if the brute force tool is only relying on HTTP response codes.

-In regards to authentication, when no password policy is in place an attacker can use lists of common username and passwords to brute force a username and/or password field until successful authentication.
+In regards to authentication, when no password policy is in place an attacker can use lists of common username and passwords to brute force a username or password field until successful authentication.

-Detect your web servers being scanned by brute force tools such as WFuzz, OWASP DirBuster and vulnerability scanners such as Nessus, Nikto, Acunetix ..etc.
-This helps you quickly identify probable probing by bad guys who’s wanna dig possible security holes.
+Detect your web servers being scanned by brute force tools such as WFuzz, OWASP DirBuster and vulnerability scanners such as Nessus, Nikto, Acunetix, etc. This helps you quickly identify probable probing by bad actors who want to dig possible security holes.